The Tie That Binds (novel): Plot summary

 For six years Edith and Lyman, now both in their sixties, live happily together in their farm house.
 Then in 1967, the Goodnoughs, Sanders and his wife Mavis, now eight months pregnant, decide to go to the county fair together.
 Lyman crashes his car, causing Mavis to miscarry and giving himself a head injury from which he never truly recovers.
 Edith looks after her brother, who becomes more and more reclusive, eventually refusing to leave the house.

 As they grow older and frailer, Edith decides to move everything downstairs and close off the second story, and enlists Sanders' help.
 In the following years, Edith draws some pleasure from spending afternoons with Rena, Sanders' daughter, who is born in 1969.
 But soon it becomes too dangerous for Rena to go to the Goodnoughs on her own, as Lyman, who has regressed to infancy, is prone to unprompted outbursts of violence.
 Eventually, on New Year's Eve 1976, Edith, is unable to care for Lyman but unwilling to put him in a home.
 She has Lyman put on his best clothes, cooks a three-course dinner for him, waits for him to fall asleep and then sets fire to their house.
 The fire is detected and the two siblings are evacuated.
 However, Lyman never recovers from injuries inflicted by the fire and dies soon afterwards.

 In the spring of 1977 Edith is still lying in a hospital bed with a policeman stationed outside her room and facing charges of attempted murder.
 The Roscoes visit every day.

 Reception and adaptations

 Charles Michaud, in the Library Journal, wrote that the book was "in the tradition of Hamlin Garland and Willa Cather" and praised the "simple, engaging style."
+The Christian Science Monitor also reviewed the novel positively, commenting that "the voice of his narrator reverberates after the last page."
 Perry Glasser, reviewing the book for the New York Times, commented on the "rhythmic, evocative language", summarizing the work as a "fine first novel".
 In a less positive retrospective review, Joyce Carol Oates described the book as "both touching and exasperating", adding that Haruf "shrinks from assessing, still less questioning" Edith's choices.
-The Christian Science Monitor also reviewed the novel positively, commenting that "the voice of his narrator reverberates after the last page."

 In 2019, a dramatization of The Tie That Binds, adapted by Carol Samson, was featured in that year's Kent Haruf Literary Celebration, performed in his hometown of Salida.